Eighth class of police recruits graduates

 State Rep. Michael A. Kushmerek – a two-time Fitchburg State alum – MPTC Director of Training Andrea Nardone, and Fitchburg Mayor Samantha Squailia were also in attendance.

-The members of the 8th ROC and the departments that have hired them include Class Leader Brody Tapply (Lunenburg Police Department), First Squad Leader Adam Bourgault (Fitchburg Police Department), Joshua DiPersio (Chelmsford Police Department), Kyle Dupuis (Hopedale Police Department), Julia Marsell (Uxbridge Police Department), Colin Bozek (Fitchburg State University Police Department), Thomas Farr (Littleton Police Department), Second Squad Leader Kayla Forbes (Rockland Police Department), Shea Lucontoni (Newburyport Police Department), Asha Speller (Tewksbury Police Department), Owen Williams (Ashburnham Police Department), Shane Bissanti (Walpole Police Department), and Christopher Black (Gardner Police Department).
+The members of the 8th ROC and the departments that have hired them include Class Leader Brody Tapply of Lunenburg (Lunenburg Police Department), First Squad Leader Adam Bourgault of Fitchburg (Fitchburg Police Department), Joshua DiPersio of Tyngsboro (Chelmsford Police Department), Kyle Dupuis of Hopedale (Hopedale Police Department), Julia Marsell of Holliston (not hired yet), Colin Bozek of Tewksbury (not hired yet), Thomas Farr of Princeton (Littleton Police Department), Second Squad Leader Kayla Forbes of Marshfield (Rockland Police Department), Shea Lucontoni of Newburyport (Newburyport Police Department), Asha Speller of Tewksbury (Tewksbury Police Department), Owen Williams of Westminster (Ashburnham Police Department), Shane Bissanti of Franklin (Walpole Police Department), and Christopher Black of Gardner (Gardner Police Department).

 Class Awards: